 Doses of phenelzine have been reported in the range of 30 to 90 mg daily, but most studies have not used more than 45 mg, which may be under the optimal level.
-There is, as yet, no published data on the relationship of platelet MAO activity to therapeutic effect.
+There is, as yet, no published data on the relationship of platelet MAO activity to the platelet MAO activity to the rapeutic effect.